 - 1 cup raw cashews

 Follow package directions to cook 12 ounces of pasta.
 You can do this while you are making your cheese sauce, or you can do after if you prefer.
 If you do it before or during, drain and set aside.
 This is an oil-free dish; but if you cook your pasta ahead of time, you might need to add a little oil to keep it from sticking.

 Goes in the Instant Pot

 Rough cut your vegetables.
 No need to peel.
 Add to the pressure cooker.

 Add raw cashews and water.

 Close the lid, making sure the vent is closed, and set on manual for 5 minutes on high.
 Do a quick release when finished cooking.

 While the vegetables and cashews are cooking, get the seasonings together.
 I like to add them all to a small bowl so that I can just dump when I'm done.

-After you vegetables/cashews have cooked and have cooled slightly, transfer to a high speed blender - along with with water they cooked in.
+After the vegetables/cashews have cooked and have cooled slightly, transfer to high-speeded blender - along with the water they cooked in.